 Neon tetra, picture 1 Neon tetra, picture 2 Neon tetra, picture 3 Neon tetra, picture 8 Neon tetra, picture 5

-• What do you do when your neon tetras lay eggs?
+• What should you do when your Neon tetras lay eggs?

-Answer: The plant where are eggs should be moved to another tank (or vice-versa, move the parents and other fish which are in the tank) in order to avoid the fry from being eaten.
-Then feed the fry Artemia salina.
+Answer: Move the plant with the eggs to a separate tank (or alternatively, transfer the parents and other tank mates) to prevent the fry from being eaten.
+Feed the fry Artemia salina once they hatch.

-• What water conditions do neon tetra like?
+• What water conditions do Neon tetras prefer?

-Answer: Neon tetra need slightly acidic, soft water conditions - pH 6.8 and kept at a temperature of 24 °C (75.20°F).
-They should never be added to a new tank set up as they require mature water to live happily.
+Answer: Neon tetras thrive in slightly acidic, soft water with a pH of 6.8 and a temperature of 24°C (75.2°F).
+They should not be added to a new tank setup, as they require mature water conditions to thrive.

-• What level of the aquarium do neon tetras usually live in?
+• What levels of the aquarium do Neon tetras usually occupy?

-• What size fish tank should I get for breeding neon tetras?
+• What size tank is suitable for breeding Neon tetras?

-Answer: Neon Tetras do not need a large tank for breeding.
-10 gallons (37.85 liters, 8.33 Imperial gallons) will be large enough for this purpose.
+Answer: Neon tetras do not require a large tank for breeding.
+A 10-gallon (37.85 liters, 8.33 Imperial gallons) tank is sufficient.

 • Why do my tetras chase each other?

-• Why doesn’t the coloration on my tetras show up?
+• Why isn’t the coloration on my tetras showing up?

 Other webpages devoted to Neon tetras; Outside of Aqua-Fish.Net